-- The Arc of King County: Advocacy Program for People with Intellectual and Developmental Disabilities Come to Olympia with The Arc during the legislative session to talk with your representative - Self-Advocates in Leadership (SAIL): monthly meetings - People First of Washington regional meetings
+- The Arc of King County: Advocacy Program for People with Intellectual and Developmental Disabilities - Come to Olympia with The Arc during the legislative session to talk with your representative - Self-Advocates in Leadership (SAIL): monthly meetings - People First of Washington regional meetings

 The transition away from school also means a transition away from a structured week and time with friends.
 Try to establish regular activities that will continue beyond school to allow some continuity of routine and social connections.
 It is always best to establish these activities before graduation!
-Explore The Arc of King County resource guide for places who facilitate activities or consider hobbies and interests (e.g. Going for a walk, go bowling, rent a movie, etc.).
+Explore The Arc of King County resource guide for places who facilitate activities or consider hobbies and interests (e.g. Going for a walk, go bowling, rent a movie, etc.). https://arcofkingcounty.org/resource-guide/overview.html

 There are a number of resources supporting adults with I/DD to learn beyond school.
-Some provide support for college, and others build on life skill or skills needed for employment.
-Find options on The Arc of King County Resource Guide under "Special Education" then subcategory "Education for Adults with Intellectual Disabilities".
+Some provide support for college, and others build on life skills or skills needed for employment.
+Find options on The Arc of King County Resource Guide under "Special Education" then subcategory "Postsecondary Education."